 3 Ways to Get a Cheap One-Way Car Rental

 Hunt for discounts.
 The application of a discount code or coupon to your rental can have a major effect on your rate.
-We've seen discount codes slice a rate in half, or even more.
+We've seen discount codes slice a one-way rate in half, or even more.

 Check out Hertz.
 Hertz consistently offers some of the best deals around for one-way rentals.
 There's a simple trick you can use to get some astounding discounts.
 Hertz has a number of fields on its website where you can enter various discount codes.
 Look for the RATE CODE (RQ) field and enter the code DRIVE.
 Let's look at an example: